edgexfoundry/edgex-docs/docs_src/index.md

 # Introduction

-!!! caution "Disclaimer"
-    Updates to these pages for EdgeX 2.0 are still in progress.
-If you don't see a `what's new in EdgeX 2.0` box (like the one below) on a page, it has likely not been updated yet.
-Once all updates are complete, this disclaimer will be removed.

-!!! edgey "EdgeX 2.0"
+!!! edgey "EdgeX 2.x"
-    Want to know what's new in EdgeX 2.0 (Ireland)?
-If you are already familiar with EdgeX, look for the EdgeX 2.0 emoji (`Edgey` - the EdgeX mascot) throughout the documentation - [like the one on this page](#the-ireland-release) outlining what's in the Ireland release.
+    Want to know what's new in EdgeX 2.x releases (Ireland/Jakarta/etc)?
+If you are already familiar with EdgeX, look for the EdgeX 2.x emoji (`Edgey` - the EdgeX mascot) throughout the documentation - [like the one on this page](#the-ireland-release) outlining what's new in the latest 2.x releases.
 These sections will give you a summary of what's new in each area of the documentation.

 EdgeX Foundry is an open source, vendor neutral, flexible, interoperable, software platform at the